 Note however that in the univariate case, the $\tau$-depth contour is not a standard $\tau$-quantile, but a ``center-outward quantile'' as described in \cite{HallinDelBarrioCuestaAlbertosMatran.21}.
-Indeed, the left to right orientation of standard quantiles is replaced by a center-outward orientation that is more amenable to be generalized in to dimension $d\geq 2$.
+Indeed, the left to right orientation of standard quantiles is replaced by a center-outward orientation that is more amenable to be generalized to dimension $d\geq 2$.
 As such, the $1/4$-depth contour does not correspond to the $1/4$-quantile but to end-points of the interquantile range, i.e., the $1/4$- and $3/4$-quantiles.
-Therefore the probability contained inside a $1/4$-contour is $1/2$, and more generally the probability mass contained inside the region defined by a $\tau$-contour is $2\cdot (1-\tau)$. \end{remark}
+Therefore the probability contained inside a $1/4$-contour is $1/2$, and more generally the probability mass contained inside the region defined by a $\tau$-contour is $1-2\tau$. \end{remark}